Teradata/stacki-wiki/wiki/Configuration/Storage-Configuration.md

    > **Note**: This configuration is for an LSI controller that uses `storcli` as the primary
    > configuration utility.

-1. The next configuration is for the host named _backend-hp-0-2_.
-   1. The first logical disk (```sda```) is a RAID 10 set composed of disks 1 through 4 with size set to 200 GB
-   1. The second logical disk(```sdb```) is a RAID 10 set composed of disks 1 and 4 using remainder of the disks.
-   1. The third logical disk(```sdc```) is a RAID 0 set, with disks 5 and 6, which happen to be SSD drives, and so require the `ssdoverprovisioningoptimization=on forced` option.
-   > **Note**: This configuration is for an HP controller that uses `hpssacli` as the primary
-   > configuration utility.

-The last configuration (for host _backend-hp-0-2_) is considered advanced configuration.
-This is due to slots 5 and 6 being listed multiple times in the spreadsheet.

 When you are finished editing your spreadsheet, save it as a CSV file, then copy the CSV file to your frontend.
-Then, load the CSV file into the database on the frontend by executing
+Then, load the CSV file into the database on the frontend by executing:

 ```
 # stack load storage controller file=controller.csv
 ```

-If the controller spreadsheet contains advanced configuration (as demonstrated by the configuration for _backend-hp-0-2_), the ```force=y``` argument will need to be appended to the above command
+If the controller spreadsheet contains advanced configuration, the ```force=y``` argument will need to be appended to the above command:

 ```
 # stack load storage controller file=controller.csv force=y
 ```